CopernicaMarketingSoftware/Documentation/Publisher/en/quick-database-guide.md

 ## Database intentions
 There are various things to set up when designing databases.
 One is database intentions, in which you can specify whether a database is suitable for sending mailings.
 You can also set a variety of rules to which data must comply in order to be added to the databases.
-You'll find these settings under the *PROFILES* tab in the Marketing Suite.
+You'll find these settings under the 'profiles' tab in the Marketing Suite.

 ## Creating profiles